Marvell-Consulting/statswales-backend/README.md

 This will start the DB container in the background and run the app.
 The service should then be available on port 3001 by default (or whatever you specified for `BACKEND_PORT`).

+### Special notes for windows

+On occasion the redis connection will timeout on start up.
+When this happens kill the instance of the backend and try again.
+This behaviour has not been seen on Mac or Linux systems.

 ## Testing the service